 So, traveling to countries with strict laws can create a significant issue when you plan to depart.
 Know the country’s laws and how they will affect anyone who carries dual citizenship when they travel to the country.

-Remember, a passport is merely a document which allows you to enter the country.
+Remember, a passport is merely a document that allows you to enter the country.
 Getting one does not mean you can travel to another country.
-Each country has its laws and if they don’t allow a felon to enter, having a passport will serve no purpose.
+Each country has its laws, and having a passport will serve no purpose if they don’t allow a felon to enter.

 So, the State Department will likely not disqualify anyone, except for a drug trafficking conviction across borders, from getting a passport.

 Can You Get An American Passport if You Owe Child Support?

 There are other reasons apart from a criminal conviction that will disqualify you from getting a passport.
 Even if you have a clean slate from any criminal activities but fall into one of these categories, your chance of getting a passport is slim.

 Here are some reasons that will disqualify you from getting a U.S. passport: